Burning Man Packing Organization

 (2) bikes.
 We use Huffy cruisers we purchased for around $70 each.

 Bike doorbell.
 We have a wireless doorbell attached to our bike basket.
 Find your bike pronto if, uh, “disoriented”.

 Straw/Cornhusk broom.
 Best way to keep RV clean

-Coverings for floor like this that will stick to wood or the equivalent carpet covering
+Coverings for floor like this clean film that will stick to wood or the equivalent carpet covering

 Heavy mat for outside RV